-DANA JOHNSON is the author of Break Any Woman Down, which won the Flannery O’Connor Award for Short Fiction, and the novel Elsewhere, California.
+Dana Johnson is the author of Break Any Woman Down, Winner of the Flannery O'Connor Award for Short Fiction, and the novel Elsewhere, California.
 Both books were nominees for the Hurston/Wright Legacy Award.
-Born and raised in and around Los Angeles, California, she is an associate professor of English at the University of Southern California.
+Born and raised in and around Los Angeles, she is an associate professor of English at the University of Southern California.
 Learn more at danajohnsonauthor.com.